home-assistant/home-assistant.io/source/_components/evohome.markdown

   required: true
   type: string
 location_idx:
   description: Used to select which location to use, if your login has access to more than one location.
-Multiple locations are not supported.
+Multiple locations at one time are not supported.
   required: false
   type: int
   default: 0